Safety and Operations

 Sustainability benchmarking and partnerships

 MGE is committed to reducing environmental impacts across all areas of the company.
-MGE voluntarily participates in two statewide environmental performance programs and participates in various industry sustainability and benchmarking groups.
+MGE voluntarily participates in statewide environmental performance programs and various industry sustainability and benchmarking groups.

 Green Masters Program

-In 2018, MGE earned the Green Master designation for the fifth consecutive year from the Wisconsin Sustainable Business Council.
+In 2020, MGE earned the Green Master designation for the seventh consecutive year from the Wisconsin Sustainable Business Council.
 Only the top 20% of applying companies receive the Green Master designation.

 The independent, points-based benchmarking program evaluates applicants in nine key areas: energy, climate change, water, waste, transportation, supply chain, community outreach, workforce and governance.
 MGE was the first utility to be awarded the distinction in 2014.